-Just a few days away from its final destination, the Sangh camped on the outskirts of a forest couple of kilometers the town of Idar on a sunny day in March.
+Just a few days away from its final destination, the Sangh camped on the outskirts of a forest couple of kilometers from the town of Idar, on a sunny day in March.
 Huge tents were erected at the spot and a grand feast was prepared not only for the pilgrims but also for the local villagers and Bhils (tribals) living in the nearby forests.

 |The Nritya Mandap at Lakha Mandir - Polo Forest|

 A grand Snatra Puja (ritual recreating the birth celebration of lord) was being conducted at the makeshift temple, when hundreds of Bhils arrived at the venue.
 Unknown with the rituals, they curiously watched the entire proceedings with their entire focus transfixed on the idol of the lord.
 As soon as the Snatra puja ended, the Bhils rushed to inform the revered Acharya something that they had seen and had left them bewildered.

 |Temples at Polo Forest|